Headaches: Treatment depends on your diagnosis and symptoms

 - Pain that worsens despite treatment

-These symptoms suggest a more serious underlying condition, so it's important to get a prompt diagnosis and treatment.
+These symptoms suggest a more serious condition, so it's important to get a prompt diagnosis and treatment.